ahmaadraafatt/https-github.com-ahmaadraafatt/README.md

 Beginner Software Developer
-Web Development, Problem Solving, OOP, .NET
-_"Code is like humor.
+Web Development, Problem Solving, OOP, .NET "\n" _"Code is like humor.
 When you have to explain it, it’s bad."_